ilex-paraguariensis/yerbamate/README.md

 ## For Coders
 Dear coders, we try our best to not get in your way and in fact, you do not have to integrate or import any mate class to your projects.
 Mate simply parses the configuration.
 To make your project mate compatible, you need to move a few files and make a Bombilla configuration file.

-### Mate configuration (AKA Bombilla 🧉)
+### Mate configuration (AKA (Bombilla)[https://github.com/ilex-paraguariensis/bombilla]🧉)
 Mate defines an experiment with a configuration file, aka Bombilla, that is a ordered dictionary describing arguments and python objects in plain json.
 Bombilla supports any python module; including all the local project level modules and installed py packages (eg., tensorflow, pytorch, x_transformers, torchvision, vit_pytorch).
 Mate generates objects in a Bombilla with DFS search.

-**Note that all the arguments are directly passed to the object constructor, so you can use any argument that is accepted by the fucntion call.**
+**Note that all the arguments are directly passed to the object constructor, so you can use any argument that is accepted by the function's singnature.**

 Here you can see some examples of objects in Bombilla format:
 * custom neural network that fine tunes a pretrained resnet: